 The Nomad Foundation seeks to fund the new boarding school at TAMESNA in four phases.
 The first phase was completed in 2013: digging a well and building a two classroom school.
 Initially this facility served 32 elementary students, while also providing lodging for a teacher and a room for meals.
 The second year it served 42.
 Phase Two was completed in an earth bag building training session in 2015.
 Two dormitories for girls and boys and a residence for a second teacher were built by the nomads themselves.
 Phase Three adds a second set of two classrooms.
 Since each year we recruit a new class, phase four adds four more classrooms to complete a six class elementary school.

 The school when it first opened in a temporary hangar in 2012.

 The education center at Tamesna opened in October 2011.
 Education is a key to sustainability, and the Nomad Foundation’s goal is that all projects be self-sustaining.
 The education center is equipped for visiting professionals to teach skills the nomads want and need.
-Already underway are training programs to improve their health care through midwife and healthcare liaison training and fabrication and installation of solar panels.
-Future plans include well drilling, marketing their handicrafts, literacy, herd management, construction with “Super Adobe” and agricultural skills.
+Already underway are training programs to improve their health care through midwife and healthcare training.
+Fabrication and installation of solar panels, earthbag building, Future plans include motorcycle repair, and agricultural skills.
 The foundation is deeply grateful to the Great Escape Foundation for a generous grant that made possible the construction of this education center.